Let me start by saying that “Operations” is a vague word.

-When it comes to business and coworking, “operations” can be even more confusions as it encompasses a whole range of different tasks, duties, and responsibilities.
+When it comes to business and coworking, “Operations” can be even more confusing as it encompasses a whole range of different tasks, duties, and responsibilities.

-And whether we’re talking a 20 person space or a 300 person space, coworking operations is about creating the highest level of efficiency possible while aiming to achieve the businesses bottom line.
+And whether we’re talking a 20 person space or a 300 person space, coworking operations is about creating the highest level of efficiency possible while aiming to achieve the business's bottom line.

-A hotel operations manager holds a great deal of responsibility.
+A hotel operations manager takes on a great deal of responsibility.

 They essentially oversee all key areas of the business to ultimately ensure customer satisfaction.

-For example, creating work schedules and monitoring workflow for different departments, public relations, and staff training staff.
+For example, creating work schedules and monitoring workflows for different departments, public relations, and staff training.

-Think of operations management as a conductor of sorts; overseeing all the “to dos” and tasks of the day, and ensuring that the employee assigned to that task gets the job done.
+Think of operations management as a conductor of sorts; overseeing all the “to-dos” and tasks of the day, and ensuring that the employee assigned to a specific task gets the job done.

-Similarly, operation managers in the coworking industry are buzzing behind the scenes making sure the business runs smoothly.
+Similarly, operations managers in the coworking industry are buzzing behind the scenes making sure the business runs smoothly.

-That said, let’s have a look at exactly what the typical daily operations of a modern coworking space look like in action.
+That said, let’s have a look at what the typical daily operations of a modern coworking space looks like in action.

 We don’t realize how vital a clean and tidy workspace is until we don’t have it at all.

-Whichever you decide, a large portion of daily operations involves ensuring cleaning staff know what needs to get done and that the general cleanliness of the office and all facilities are always maintained.
+Whichever you decide, a large portion of daily operations means ensuring cleaning staff knows what needs to get done and that the general cleanliness of the office and facilities are always maintained.

 Part of the daily operations of a coworking space involves monitoring access control.